dstackai/dstack/docs/use-cases.md

 `dstack` lets you run any scripts in your cloud account from the command line.
 You don't have to worry about provisioning compute resources, setting up the environment, or managing data.

-It is easy to use with Python scripts, Git, and your IDE.
+The utility is easy to use with Git, Python scripts, and your IDE.

-## Processing data

-If your script processes large data, you can specify the amount of memory to use (via `.dstack/workflows.yaml`), and run it via `dstack run`. `dstack` will automatically create a machine in your cloud account with required resources and run your script.

-If your script produces data, you can mark those folders as artifacts (via `.dstack/workflows.yaml`). `dstack` will automatically save them in your storage, so you can use them later (e.g. from other scripts).

-If you want to reduce costs, you can explicitly tell `dstack` (via `.dstack/workflows.yaml`) to use spot instances.
+`dstack` is a lightweight alternative to the MLOps platforms, such as AWS SageMaker, KubeFlow, etc.

 ## Training models